covcom/205CDE/labs/15 Introduction to PHP/worksheet.md

 $str2 = 'This is also a string';

 The first and the second are examples of interpreted strings, meaning you can write variable names inside a string and the values of variables will be inserted into a string.
-The third example are not interpreted so writing a variable name into this string have no special meaning.
+The third example is not interpreted so writing a variable name into this string have no special meaning.

 The + operator is always a numeric operator in PHP.
 String concatenation is done by using . (dot-operator).